gursevak/gv-downloader/README.md

 # GV Downloader

-This is a really simple shell script that I wrote to quickly download large amounts of katha and keertan from [gurmatveechar.com](https://www.gurmatveechar.com) and other websites.
+This script allows you to quickly download large amounts of katha and keertan from [gurmatveechar.com](https://www.gurmatveechar.com) and other websites.

 ***You don't need to know anything about programming in order to use this script.